ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Pandas and Jupyter Notebooks
+- Pandas, Jupyter Notebooks, and Exploratory Data Analysis using *The Pudding* data
-- HTTP and APIs
+- Introduction to git and Github

 *Assignment for next class:*

-Using pandas and web scraped data, explore the distribution of your data and push up the final result in a Jupyter notebook to Github.
+Create a Jupyter notebook and using web scraped data, explore the distribution of your data and push up the final result to Github.

 Read:

-- Benjamin Bengfort, Tony Ojeda, Rebecca Bilbro. *Applied Text Analysis with Python*.
-2018.
-Chapter 1-2 (aviailable online through the library)
 - Dong Nguyen, Maria Liakata, Simon DeDeo, Jacob Eisenstein, David Mimno, Rebekah Tromble, and Jane Winters, “How We Do Things with Words: Analyzing Text as Social and Cultural Data” (2019). [https://arxiv.org/abs/1907.01468](https://arxiv.org/abs/1907.01468)
 - Maciej Cegłowski.
 “Deep Fried Data” *Idle Words*.
 September 27, 2016. [https://idlewords.com/talks/deep_fried_data.htm](https://idlewords.com/talks/deep_fried_data.htm)